laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Data Structures and Algorithms/1-Algorithms for Searching Sorting and Indexing/Readme.md

 - **Quicksort and Hash Functions**

 ### Week 4 | Advanced Topics

-In this module, we will learn randomized pivot selection for quicksort and quickselect.
-We will learn how to analyze the complexity of the randomized quicksort/quickselect algorithms.
-We will learn open address hashing: a technique that simplifies hashtable design.
-Next we will study the design of hash functions and their analysis.
-Finally, we present and analyze Bloom filters that are used in various applications such as querying streaming data and counting.

 #### Learning Objectives
 - Design open-address hash-tables and algorithms for insertion and deletion.